Clause 3.7 – FIDIC Yellow Book 1999 vs 2017 Explained

 📍 Sub-Clause 3.7.5 – Dissatisfaction with Engineer’s Determination

-If either Party is dissatisfied with the Engineer’s determination, or with a deemed rejection or a corrected determination, then the dissatisfied Party shall give a Notice of Dissatisfaction setting out the matter in dispute and the reason(s) for dissatisfaction.
+Original: If either Party is dissatisfied with the determination of the Engineer, or with a deemed rejection or a corrected determination, then the dissatisfied Party shall give a Notice of Dissatisfaction setting out the matter in dispute and the reason(s) for dissatisfaction.
 The Notice of Dissatisfaction shall be given to the other Party, with a copy to the Engineer, within 28 days after receiving the determination, or the corrected determination, or the expiry of the time limit stated in Sub-Clause 3.7.3, as applicable.
 If the dissatisfied Party fails to give the Notice of Dissatisfaction within such period of 28 days, then the determination shall become final and binding.

 To clarify neutrality and procedural transparency, consider this enhancement: